nononovia/Bakerai/README.md

 ## Features implemented in A3:

-* ###   GUI
-    I, Elias Pinno, was tasked with implementing the GUI front end for our bot. this involved several key steps:
-    * Step 1: Selecting a GUI framework within the given constraints
-    * Step 2: Code framework reuse from a previous project i've worked on personally
-    * Step 3: The modifcation and adoption of that code to be a workable project for the GUI
-    * Step 4: Hooking up our Chat AI as an endpoint, and begin sending client inputs to the bot
-    * Step 5: Final cleanup stage

 * ###    Sentiment Analysis
     I, Kanishka Verma, was tasked to implement Sentiment Analysis to improve conversation flow.
     * Step 1: I found a dataset of amazon reviews.
 The dataset comprised of thousands of reviews.
-    * Step 2: Using Pandas, I cleaned the data and then subset the data to only information I needed which was the reviewText and the rating.
+    * Step 2: Using Pandas,I cleaned the data and then subset the data to only information I needed which was the reviewText and the rating.
     * Step 3: I made a new column in the data and assigned each review a positive, negative rating depending on the rating
             (num of stars on the review).